DOSSIER-dev/DOSSIER-Sources/README.md

     `cp conf/django/settings_local_default.py conf/django/settings_local.py`
     and adapt settings.

-Some setup steps are required (such as initialising the databse) when starting the application the first time.
+Some setup steps are required (such as initialising the database) when starting the application the first time.
 See (and run) the setup script `./setup.sh` for help with that.
 (Alternatively, use django management commands such as `createsuperuser` and `migrate` to start with an empty database).